The Overlap Rule in Elliott Wave Theory: A Common Misconception

 First of all, we need to understand what fractal means in Elliott Wave Theory.
 Fractal basically means that every wave is always part of a larger degree wave.
 Similarly, every wave can subdivide into smaller waves.
 Thus when you see an overlap between wave 1 and 4, the first question you need to ask is this: What’s the larger degree wave for this overlap?
 This overlapping 5 waves must be part of another larger degree wave due to the fractal theory.
 So before you quickly jump into conclusion the count is wrong, you need to answer this question first.
 If the larger degree wave is either wave A, or wave C, or wave 1, or wave 5, then according to Elliott Wave Theory, you can have an overlapping 5 waves, and this overlapping wave is called a diagonal.

-Thirdly, there are two types of diagonal: leading vs ending diagonal.
+There are two types of diagonal: leading vs ending diagonal.
 The difference is only in the subdivision.
 In a leading diagonal, it’s an overlapping 5 waves in which the internal is 5-3-5-3-5.
 Ending diagonal on the other hand is an overlapping 5 waves in which the internal is 3-3-3-3-3.
 In EWF, we don’t make the distinction between leading or ending diagonal that much.
 Both of them however allow the overlap between wave 1 and 4.
-This diagonal (overlapping 5 waves) can happen in 4 different instances below:

 In the graph above, technically wave ((i)) and ((iv)) can overlap as it’s the internal of wave 1 in larger degree.
 The graph above shows 5-3-5-3-5 subdivision in the diagonal, but we also accept 3-3-3-3-3 subdivision.